New

 Otto Link Reso Chamber Tenor Mouthpiece

-Thanks a lot for all the kind words from players about the GS RESO!
+Thanks a lot for all the kind words in the reviews about the GS RESO!
 They’re now being played by pros all over the world.
 The FG SPECIAL 7* is a copy of my favorite personal vintage tenor mouthpiece and is a really good choice for an all-purpose vintage mouthpiece that just works for all kinds of playing.
+The variable tip RESO (every other facing incl regular 7*) is slightly darker and has a lush, warm, gorgeous tone

-See long description below for all the details and check the GetASax Youtube Channel for lots of videos.
+See long description below for all the details and check the GetASax Youtube Channel for lots of videos, including our new RESO vs SLANT comparison video.

-- If you buy any other variation including regular 7* (not FG), you are getting the model copying the original facing Reso Chamber, which has been digitally ‘opened up’ (wider tip opening, baffle moved and slightly modified) to each appropriate Otto Link tip opening.
+• If you buy any other variation including regular 7* (not FG), you are getting the model copying the original facing Reso Chamber, which has been digitally ‘opened up’ (wider tip opening, baffle moved and slightly modified) to each authentic Otto Link tip opening.
 They get slightly brighter at larger tips, just like a Link, and the mouthpiece gets shorter a little (also just like a Link being faced on a machine at the factory).
+We can do this without creating a massive artificial baffle (you mouthpiece geeks know what I mean.)

 2 years in, I can say that people have been REALLY happy with their GS RESO mouthpieces.
 It’s a fantastic mouthpiece at any price, and under $200 hand faced, it’s pretty hard to beat.